JoseExposito/linux/Documentation/gpu/vkms.rst

 - edid_enabled: Enable or not EDID for this connector.
 Some connectors may not have an EDID but just a list of modes, this attribute allows to disable EDID property.
 - edid: Content of the EDID.
 Ignored if edid_enabled is not set
+- dynamic: Set to 1 while configuring the device to create a dynamic connector.
+A dynamic connector can be used to emulate DP MST connectors.
+- enabled: For dynamic connector, set it to 1 to create the connector, 0 to remove it.

 To finish the configuration, link the different pipeline items::